 - No database required - can use json for pages and can use json or xml for blog posts via NoDb.
 The XML format is the same as MiniBlog and BlogEngine.NET

-- Can use either cloudscribe Core or cloudscribe SimpleAuth for user accounts.
-(I recommend use cloudscribe Core even for small sites)
+- Can use either cloudscribe Core or cloudscribe SimpleAuth for user accounts (though we recommend using cloudscribe Core even for small sites)